Chinese football: Unprecedented anti-corruption under the “losing game”, can the cause be found after sliding from the high point to the origin- BBC News 中文-breakinglatest.news-Breaking Latest News

 In just a few months, the Chinese football management seems to have been caught up in an anti-corruption storm.

-Since Li Tie, the former head coach of the Chinese national team, was taken away in November last year, nine senior officials in the Chinese football field have been announced to be investigated within 120 days, including Chen Xuyuan, chairman of the Football Association, and Du Zhaocai, secretary of the Party Committee of the Football Association.
+Since Li Tie, the former head coach of the Chinese national team, was taken away in November last year, nine high-level Chinese football officials have been announced to be investigated within 120 days, including Chen Xuyuan, chairman of the Football Association, and Du Zhaocai, secretary of the Party Committee of the Football Association.

 Du Zhaocai, as the deputy director of the General Administration of Sports of China, also serves as the party secretary of the Football Association.
 He has become the highest-level official of the Chinese Football Association who has been publicly announced to be under investigation so far.

-China‘s top sports officials and disciplinary inspection departments have said they will conduct in-depth investigations into corruption in football.
+China‘s top sports officials and the Communist Party’s discipline inspection department have said that they will conduct in-depth investigations into corruption in football.
 When the Central Commission for Discipline Inspection announced the mobile inspection of the State Sports General Administration, it clearly emphasized that it is necessary to “deeply investigate and promote the resolution of corruption in the sports field, especially football, and deep-seated system and mechanism problems.”

 “It’s really serious, and it’s obviously unusual at the level of those being investigated and detained,” said Mark Dreyer, a sports expert who has followed the Chinese football industry for many years.
 Beyond football.”